luiscielak/new-aesthetic/new-aesthetic.md

 In March 15, 2012, James Bridle put together a panel at SXSW to explore topics on pixelation of low-resolution images, 3D printing, and digital maps.
 In this session, the participants explore the effects of the new media, products and artworks, and discuss the ways in which ways of seeing are increasingly transforming ways of making and doing.
 [10] The term gained wider attention following a panel at the SXSW conference in 2012.
 [1]

 The past is needed in order to be able to contextualize the present.
 The present is only meaningful until we think of the future - looking ahead allows us to drift through the present with unwritten promises of a better and more rewarding future.
-It is only after we have lived the past, that we can see the present in constant change.
+It is only after we have lived a past, that we can see the present in constant change.
 Previous experiences are the only proof of existence that we have.

 ## People